denis-tingaikin/get-organization-repositories/README.md

 ### `repositories`

-The list of repositories related to passed organization.
+The list of repositories related to passed organization in JSON format.

 ## Example usage
 ```yaml